mourjo/VMScheduling/subject.md

 For a practical understanding of what a SLA violation is here, look at the `Revenue` class.
 Basically, there is a SLA violation when the Vm is requiring more MIPS it can get on its node.

 If the SLA is not met then the provider must pay penalties to the client.
-It is then not desirable to have violation as it reduces the provider revenues.
+It is then not desirable to have violations as it reduces the provider revenues.

+Develop a scheduler that ensures their is no SLA violation (`noViolations` flag).
+Practically, the scheduler must ensure chosen hosts will have at any moment 1 free processing unit (Pes in CloudSim terminology) with enough MIPS capacity to support the peak demand in terms of mips (`Vm.getMips()`) for all the Vms they host.

+Your scheduler is effective when you can succesfully simulates all the days, with the `Revenue` class reporting no refundings.

+### Balance the load

+Balancing the load is usefull to avoid to alter specific nodes prematurely.
+It is also convenient to minimize the probabilities of saturating a node.

+1. Develop a scheduler that perform load balacing (`balance` load) and ensures their is no SLA violation
+2. Develop an observer to evaluate every second the balancing rate

+### Statically improve the datacenter energy efficiency

+Develop a scheduling algorithm (`energy1` flag) that reduced the overall energy consumption

+### Dynamically improve the datacenter energy efficiency

+Copy the previous scheduler and improve it to improve the scheduling over the time.
+This can be achieved using VM migrations.
+To do so, you must implement `optimizeAllocation` to indicate where to relocate the Vms.

+The first objective is then to develop an algorithm that reduces the energy consumption with regards to the static version.

+A more advanced version will be also to have less SLAs violations or to have penalties that do not exceed the gain of reducing the energy cost.
+Basically, you focus on maximizing the revenues.